Nier

-The game is a spin-off from the Drakengard series, and follows the fifth ending of the first game, the events of which have left the planet Earth in a state of decay.
-Set over one thousand years after this, the game puts the player in control of the protagonist as he attempts to find a cure for an illness, known as the Black Scrawl, to which Yonah—either his sister or daughter, depending on the version—has succumbed.
-Partnering with a talking book known as Grimoire Weiss, he journeys with two other characters, Kainé and Emil, as he attempts to find a remedy and understand the nature of the creatures known as Shades that stalk the world.
+The game is a spin-off from the Drakengard series, following the fifth ending of the first game, the events of which have left Earth in ruin.
+Set over one thousand years later, the story follows the unnamed protagonist attempting to find a cure for a terminal illness afflicting the girl Yonah—either his sister or daughter.
 The gameplay borrows elements from various video game genres, occasionally switching between them and the main role-playing-based gameplay.

-Nier was designed to have gameplay that would appeal to players outside of Japan, where Cavia is based; additionally, the Gestalt version of the game has an older main character for the same reason.
-The music was composed by Keiichi Okabe, head of Monaca, a music composition studio, and several albums have been released.
+Beginning production in 2007, the game was directed by Drakengard creator Yoko Taro, who was given a lot of creative freedom with the project.
+Its storyline drew inspiration from September 11 attacks and the War on Terror, while its gameplay was partly inspired by God of War series.
+Due to feedback outside of Japan, multiple versions of the protagonist were created.
+The music was composed by Monaca, a music studio founded by Keiichi Okabe, with several albums being released.

 Nier was released to mixed reception; reviewers praised the story, characters and soundtrack and were mixed in their opinions of how well the disparate gameplay elements were connected.
 The execution of some gameplay elements was criticized, notably the side quests, and the graphics were regarded as substandard.
 Despite this, the game acquired acclaim among players over time, becoming a cult classic.
 The original Nier sold 500,000 copies, while the updated version shipped 1.5 million copies worldwide.
 A sequel developed by PlatinumGames, titled Nier: Automata, was released in 2017.